CoboGlobal/cobo-waas2-go-sdk/docs/TokenizationERC20WrappedTokenParams.md

 ### NewTokenizationERC20WrappedTokenParams

-`func NewTokenizationERC20WrappedTokenParams(standard TokenizationTokenStandard, name string, symbol string, decimals int32, underlyingToken string, ) *TokenizationERC20WrappedTokenParams`
+`func NewTokenizationERC20WrappedTokenParams(standard TokenizationTokenStandard, name string, symbol string, underlyingToken string, ) *TokenizationERC20WrappedTokenParams`

 NewTokenizationERC20WrappedTokenParams instantiates a new TokenizationERC20WrappedTokenParams object
 This constructor will assign default values to properties that have it defined,